camunda/camunda-docs/docs/self-managed/concepts/multi-region/dual-region.md

 Multi-region setups come with inherent complexities, and it is essential to fully understand these challenges before selecting a dual-region configuration.

-For example, consider the following areas that must be managed (Areas outside of our control and not covered in our guides):
+The following areas must be managed independently, and are not controlled by Camunda or covered by our guides:

 - Managing multiple Kubernetes clusters and their deployments across regions.
-- Dual-Region monitoring and alerting.
+- Dual-region monitoring and alerting.
 - Increased costs of multiple clusters and cross-region traffic.
 - Data consistency and synchronization challenges (for example, brought in by the increased latency).
   - Bursts of increased latency can already have an impact.